onpilot/100-days-of-code/log.md

 **Today's Progress**: Learning to setup local dev environment for React using CRA (create-react-application), NextJS, and Parcel 2.

 **Thoughts:** So far, I prefer NextJS over Parcel 2, mainly because the node modules size.
-But for now, I'll just stick with CRA and let's see what will be coming up.
+But for now, I'll just stick with CRA and let's see what will coming up.

 ### Day 9: December 16, 2021